BeautyYuYanli/musicGeneration-FE/readme.md

 # musicGeneration-FE

-It is a frontend for [musicGeneration](https://github.com/liuyunhaozz/musicGeneration).
+It is a frontend for [musicGeneration](https://github.com/liuyunhaozz/musicGeneration), based on [abc.js](https://github.com/paulrosen/abcjs).

 ## Usage